The 2010 Mexico Chairmanship

 8-11 November 2010, Puerto Vallarta, Mexico

-The animated exchanges during the Roundtable discussions introduced some new themes and offered new angles on old ones, like irregular migration, family and gender.
-But they also examined and proposed follow-up actions.
-Some of today´s good practices have actually evolved with the GFMD, or have been catalyzed by its discussions and some of these will continue to do so next year and beyond.
+The animated exchanges during the Roundtable discussions introduced some new themes and offered new angles on old ones, like irregular migration, family and gender, as well as examining and proposing follow-up actions.
+Indeed, some of today´s good practices have evolved with the GFMD, or have been catalyzed by its discussions.

-In preparation of the 4th GFMD, the ad hoc Working Groups undertook flanking studies and workshops to connect outcomes from previous GFMDs to this year´s discussion and bring some fresh evidence to the Roundtables.
+In preparation for the 4th GFMD, the ad hoc Working Groups undertook flanking studies and workshops to connect outcomes from previous GFMDs to the 2010 discussions and bring fresh evidence to the Roundtables.